 Program Managers coordinate large initiatives

 - When you need to coordinate a large initiative, a Program Manager is ideal.
 But the large initiative needs to be a priority in the first place.
-I will write about Centralized/Cecentralized Prioritization soon.
-In that post, I’ll share how to prioritize rationally.
-So a Program Manager isn’t a help for getting other teams to do work for you.
+This is usually done with clear centralized priorities for the most important initiatives, which help local teams figure out how to prioritize requests from other teams.
+One way of accomplishing this is via a Product Council.
+A Program Manager isn’t a help for getting other teams to do work for you.

 Integrators listen and prioritize